chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

     | Password:  | admin        |
     +------------+--------------+

 #.
-In Postman, expand **Lab 2 - Decalarative Automation with AS3**, **2.1 - Create** and click on **2.1.1 Deploy - app.acme.com**
+In Postman, expand **Lab 2 - Declarative Automation with AS3**, **2.1 - Create** and click on **2.1.1 Deploy - app.acme.com**

     |2_1_deploy|

 #.
 Examine the API call in the right pane.
-We will use a POST method but instead of sending our calls to a specific collection we are sending it to the declarative interface at //mgmt//shared//appsvcs//declare.
+We will use a POST method but instead of sending our calls to a specific collection we are sending it to the declarative interface at /mgmt/shared/appsvcs/declare.
 Click on the **Body** and let's take a deeper look at the JSON declaration.

     |deploy_app|